flounderK/CyberSoftwareEngineeringGuidelines/README.md

 # You should not commit build artifacts to source control
 - all of the same reasons as not committing binaries to source control, plus you know you will be changing these items frequently.

+# You should document the build process in in-tree documentation
+- this enables new developers to start up with development immediately

+# You should document the repo pulling process in in-tree documentation

+# You should document the

 # You should not fork internally maintained repos
 - Every time you fork a repo you ensure that code has to be committed to two places when fixing a bug in both repos